 Relatives told Channel 7 that Santillanes and Lara were in a "toxic" on-and-off relationship peppered with domestic violence.

 According to the GoFundMe page, Santillanes worked as a nursing assistant "to provide for her children."

-"Our Nicole was a beautiful woman who went above and beyond to give her children a better life," according to the GoFundMe page, which had raised more than $7,200 as of Wednesday evening.
+"Our Nicole was a beautiful woman who went above and beyond to give her children a better life," according to the GoFundMe page, which had raised more than $8,000 as of Thursday afternoon.